* UPDATED August 1, 2021 with Stock Returns as of Friday, July 30, 2021 *

 Unfortunately, I'm not allowed to share this month's Rule Breakers stock picks publicly.
 It's against the Fool's policy.
-But 18 out of 24 of the Motley Fool's Rule Breakers 2020 stock picks are up; 9 are up more than 50%, 5 have doubled, and 1 has tripled.
-If you keep reading, you will see some of their 2019 stock picks below.
+But 21 out of 24 of the Motley Fool's Rule Breakers 2020 stock picks are up; 9 are up more than 50%, 5 have doubled, and 2 has tripled.

 However, I can tell you that the service usually costs $299 a year, but right now they will let you try the service for only $19.
 I don't know how long this promo will last, so …

 (there's no risk, they offer 30-day money back guarantee)

 What is the Motley Fool Rule Breakers podcast?
 But wait… what is a podcast?

 Good question.
 A podcast is a series of digital audio or video files that a user can download and listen to.

 What I like about podcasts is that if you’re subscribed to them, they can be automatically downloaded to your computer and/or your mobile device when a new episode is available.